quicknotes/LogReaderService/Readme.md

 ## LogReader Service

-Service can retrieve logs from "\var\log" directory in reverse chronological order with the following parameters:
+Spring-boot(Java) web service that can retrieve logs from "\var\log" directory in reverse chronological order with the following parameters:

 - "filename" - the file name [required]
-- "searchword" - the word to filter for in every line
+- "searchword" - the word to filter for in every line [optional]
 - "limit" - the maximum number of lines to return, default is 100.
-Set as 0 if all content is intended.
-Warning: service might return 500 if all content is requested for a large file.
+Set as 0 if all content is intended.[optional]
+ -  Warning: service might return 500 if all content is requested for a large file.

 ## Server dependencies: